Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Theoretical Framework for Zero-Shot Transfer

 \subsection{Problem Statement}

-This work addresses the specific scenario of zero-shot transfer learning in the context of QRL for the TSP.
-A QRL agent, whose policy or value function is parameterized by a Quantum Neural Network (QNN), is first trained to find optimal or near-optimal solutions for an $n$-city TSP.
+This work addresses the specific scenario of zero-shot transfer learning in the context of QRL for permutation problems, and specifically TSP as a testbed.
+A QRL agent, whose policy or value function is parameterized by a Quantum Neural Network (QNN), is first trained on samples from an $n$-city TSP task distribution, to learn parameters that achieve optimal or near-optimal performance across $n$-city instances.
 The parameters $\theta^*$ obtained from this training phase are then directly applied to an $m$-city TSP, where $m>n$.
 The central objective of this work is to derive a theoretical bound on the expected performance of this transferred QRL agent when evaluated on the larger $m$-city problem instances.